mehul-anshumali/Internship_PhonePe/week3/ReadME.md

-# :dart: Week 3 Tasks Lists
+# Week 3 Tasks Lists

 ## 1.)
 Bridge connectivity or L2 connectivity
 - Create two VMs, assign an IP from the same /24 subnet and establish connectivity between those two VMs